In a hurry? Here are the key takeaways:

 Low Battery Power

-Hearing a click means that the solenoid is engaged and active.
+Hearing a click means that the solenoid is engaged and operational.
 However, something at this point is preventing the starter motor itself from turning.

 The most likely issue is a partially discharged battery.
 Although it must still have some power – the lights and radio are working – the starter motor draws a significant current.
 It takes a lot more to start the car than run the headlights, for example.